opnfv/vineperf/docs/testing/user/userguide/testusage.rst

 Code change verification by pylint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every developer participating in VSPERF project should run pylint before his python code is submitted for review.
+Every developer participating in ViNePerf project should run pylint before his python code is submitted for review.
 Project specific configuration for pylint is available at 'pylint.rc'.